whampson/CarGenTools/README.md

 Combines car generators from one or more GTA3/VC savedata files into a single savedata file.
 Merging occurs by first comparing the car generators from each source file against the car generators in the target file slot-by-slot, then replacing the differing car generators in the target file with car generators from the source files.
-Car generators with the Model set to 0 are ignored.
+Car generators in the source files with the Model set to 0 are ignored.

   -p, --priority-list    A CSV file specifying the order in which to replace car generators.
 The
                          columns are (priority,index) where 'priority' represents the replacement order and 'index' specifies the index of a car generator in the target save's car generator list.
-A priority of 0 is the highest priority.
-A negative priority will exclude row from replacement.
-If multiple rows share the same priority, one of the rows will be chosen at random and this process will repeat until all have been chosen exactly once.
+A priority of 0 is the highest priority and thus the first to be replaced.
+A negative priority will exclude a row.
+If multiple rows share the same priority, one of the rows will be chosen at random until all rows have been chosen exactly once.
 Lines beginning with '#' are treated as comments and ignored.
 If no priority list is specified, car generators will be replaced at random.
-  -r, --radius           (Default: 10) Set the collision radius.
+  -r, --radius           (Default: 5) Set the collision radius.
 If two car generators are found
                          within the collision radius, the merge process will be aborted.
   -t, --title            Set the in-game title of the target savefile.
   -g, --game             (Default: GTA3) Select the game to work with.
 Valid values: GTA3, VC